 Use with non-cellular devices requires a WiFi connection.

-Mobile Web and WAP access is provided to real-time location and next stop information as well as a small map for all active vehicles and routes.
+Mobile Web provides real-time location and next stop information as well as a small map for all active vehicles and routes.
 You can even access announcements that might impact your ride.
 Your operator's charges for using the Internet on your phone may apply depending on your data plan.